Long-Range Interacting Particles on a Helix: A Statistical and Correlation Analysis of Equilibrium Configurations: Setup, Hamiltonian and two-body problem

 The investigation of the equilibrium structures of helical few-body systems in the range $N=2-8$, conducted in this work, will further manifest their hierarchical properties between regularity and irregularity with a focus on their statistical behaviour.
 To accomplish this we choose for $\rho$ the value $0.8$.
 Let us provide a teaser of what awaits us.
 Fig. \ref{fig:tbptombp}(b) shows an one-dimensional intersection of the $(N-1)$-dimensional potential landscape for equidistant particles on the helix, i.e. along its global diagonal $\Phi = \Phi_1 = \Phi_2 = \ldots = \Phi_{N-1}$ and for different numbers of particles.
 Despite the fact that this illustration is limited to a low-dimensional intersection of the originally high-dimensional potential energy surface and does not encompass any ECs of the corresponding few-body systems, it offers a valuable insight into the structure of the potential landscape.
 It is evident that the addition of particles to the system results in an increase not only of the mere potential energy but in particular also of the complexity of the potential energy, attributable to the cumulative Coulomb interaction of the particles.
 Of particular significance is the observation that the overall structure extends on what we have already been finding for the two-body system: it exhibits (i) an overall oscillatory potential (ii) a hierarchical organization of energies and (iii) spatial irregularities in the minima/wells of the intersection potential.

 Tentatively, the wells of the intersections (see Fig. \ref{fig:tbptombp}(b)) for small values of $\Phi$ show a highly irregular oscillatory behaviour.
 It is noteworthy that in general the potential wells become deeper upon transitioning to higher values of $N$.
 There exist however manifest exceptions.
 In Fig. \ref{fig:tbptombp}(b), this is at least visible for the minima at $\Phi \approx 5/2$ and $\Phi \approx 7/2$.
 Increasing the number of particles for a given value of $\Phi$ (i.e. moving from the curve for $N$ to the curve for $N+1$ in Fig. \ref{fig:tbptombp}(b)) results in a greater total extension $(\sum_{i=1}^{N-1} \Phi_i)$ of the particle chain.
 Accordingly, the axial Coulomb forces exerted on the outermost particles (the first and the last particle of the particle chain) prevail for $N+1$ particles even at lower values of $\Phi$ compared to the $N$ particle chain.
 This ultimately leads to the flattening of the last potential well when $N$ is increased, as marked by the black crosses in Fig. \ref{fig:tbptombp}(b).
 Nonetheless, this attribute is not entirely generic, as in the transition from $N=2$ to $N=3$, two minima disappear, and for $6 \leq N \leq 8$, respectively $9 \leq N \leq 14$, the last minimum is stable.
+By increasing the geometric parameter $\rho$ of the helix, the last potential well of each curve in Fig. \ref{fig:tbptombp}(b) would be shifted to smaller values of $\Phi$ and the complex behavior of the intersection for $0 < \Phi < 1$ would vanish and become a single potential well.
+This indicates a similar behavior of the many-body potential for an increase in $\rho$ compared to Fig. \ref{fig:tbptombp}(a).
 It is imperative to reiterate that Fig. \ref{fig:tbptombp}(b) is merely an intersection and does not embody the high-dimensional potential landscape.
 Nevertheless, this intersection partially reflects the structural peculiarities of the potential landscape and its local equilibria, as we shall see in the subsequent sections.